Shooting Sports | Boy Scouts of America

 - The candidate must have taught the basic of Pistol Shooting Course at least twice in the last six months.
 Each of these courses must have a minimum of 2 students.
 These course must be documented in the NRA Instructors website and confirmed by the Chief BSA Scouting Pistol Safety and Marksmanship Instructor.

+- The candidate must bring a copy of the lessons plans and the power points.
 The candidate must be proactive before coming to the course.
 This means the candidate must have rehearsed delivering syllabuses.

 - The candidate must be able to pass the NRA Pistol Instructor course of fire using a .22 cal pistol.